Mr. Know-It-AllConcrete Knowhow

 20×30 ft4"200.07.41445334

 All bag counts assume no waste buffer.
-Add 5–10% for real projects.
+Add 5 to 10 percent for real projects.

 1. Plan and mark the area.
 Use stakes and string to mark the perimeter.
 Call 811 (USA) to have underground utilities located before digging.